Carlos081023/Carlos_Portfolio2/README.md

   * Removing duplicates.
   * Handling missing or blank values.

 Data integrity is crucial to accurate analysis.
 The complete data cleaning process is documented in the data cleaning file attached.
-Also see my [SQL script](https://github.com/Carlos081023/Carlos_Portfolio2/blob/main/Portfolio%20Project%202%20-%20Inventory%20Analysis%20Code.sql) for additonal cleaning done.
+Also see my [SQL script](https://github.com/Carlos081023/Carlos_Portfolio2/blob/main/Portfolio%20Project%202%20-%20Inventory%20Analysis%20Code.sql) for additional cleaning done.

 ## Data Analysis and Visualizations